KritikaSawhney/Booksy/README.md

 ## 🤝 Author

 Developer: Kritika Sawhney
+Gmail: kritikasawhney1010@gmail.com

 ## ⭐ Show Some ❤️
 If you found this useful or inspiring, please give a ⭐ to the repo and share it!

-_"Booksy isn't just a book app.
+"Booksy isn't just a book website.
 It's a community, built to make knowledge stick and spark joy."